 19.99ers…value laden wines by innovative vintners…Expect Exceptional!

-Adding to this Saturday’s wine tasting with Marc is Savour’s Everyday Tech Tastings at the North Shore’s Only Digital Wine Machine.
+Adding to this Saturday’s wine tasting with Morgan is Savour’s Everyday Tech Tastings at the North Shore’s Only Digital Wine Machine.
 Fun to use and enjoy!
 Taste up to 20 wines with new selections regularly added…& yes, complimentary.
 Kathleen welcomes your questions for food pairings.
+(We have just changed 18 of the wines on the machine, so come in and try something new)!

 Welcome Your Donation in any amount for Pathways for Children.